ChrisLasar/logseq-doc/docs/reference/intro.md

 According to the ["Grand Unified Theory of Documentation"](https://documentation.divio.com/):

 > [Reference guides](https://documentation.divio.com/reference/#) are technical descriptions of the machinery and how to operate it.

+## Backlog

+Feel free to contribute or to extend this list:

+- List of frequently used Queries?